 \textbf{Object-oriented reinforcement learning} has received much research attention, which exploits efficient representations based on objects and their interactions.
 This learning paradigm is close to that of human cognition in the physical world and the learned object-level knowledge can be efficiently generalized across environments.
 Early work on object-oriented RL requires explicit encodings of object representations, such as \emph{relational MDPs} \citep{guestrin2003generalizing}, \emph{OO-MDPs} \citep{diuk2008object}, object focused q-learning \citep{cobo2013object}, and Schema Networks \citep{kansky2017schema}.
 In this paper, we present an end-to-end, self-supervised neural network framework that automatically learns object representations and dynamics conditioned on actions and object relations from raw visual observations.

 \textbf{Action-conditioned dynamics learning} aims to address one of the core problems for model-based DRL, i.e., constructing an environment dynamics model.
-Several pixel-based approaches have been proposed for learning how an environment changes in response to actions through unsupervised video prediction and achieve remarkable performance in training environments \citep{oh2015action,watter2015embed,chiappa2017recurrent}. \citet{fragkiadaki2015learning} propose an object-centric prediction method to learn the dynamics model when given the object localization and tracking. \citet{finn2016unsupervised} propose an action-conditioned video prediction method that explicitly models pixel motion and learns invariance to object appearances.
-Recently, \citet{zhu2018object} propose an object-oriented dynamics learning paradigm to support efficient learning.
+Several pixel-based approaches have been proposed for learning how an environment changes in response to actions through unsupervised video prediction and achieve remarkable performance in training environments \citep{oh2015action,chiappa2017recurrent}. \citet{fragkiadaki2015learning} propose an object-centric prediction method to learn the dynamics model when given the object localization and tracking. \citet{finn2016unsupervised} propose an action-conditioned video prediction method that explicitly models pixel motion and learns invariance to object appearances.
+Recently, \citet{zhu2018object} propose an object-oriented dynamics learning paradigm.
 However, it focuses on environments with a single dynamic object.
-In this paper, we take a further step towards efficient learning of object-oriented dynamics model in more general environments with multiple dynamic objects and also demonstrate its usage for model-based planning.
+In this paper, we take a further step towards object-oriented dynamics modeling in more general environments with multiple dynamic objects and also demonstrate its usage for model-based planning.
 In addition, we design an instance-aware dynamics mechanism to support instance-level dynamics learning and handle partial observations.

 \textbf{Relation-based deep learning approaches} make significant progress in a wide range of domains such as physical reasoning \citep{chang2016compositional,battaglia2016interaction,van2018relational}, computer vision \citep{watters2017visual,wu2017learning}, natural language processing \citep{santoro2017simple}, and reinforcement learning \citep{zambaldi2018relational,zhu2018object}.
 Relation-based nets introduce relational inductive biases into neural networks, which facilitate generalization over entities and relations and enables relational reasoning \citep{battaglia2018relational}.
-This paper proposes a novel spatial-temporal relational reasoning mechanism, which includes an Inertia Net for learning temporal effects in addition to a CNN-based Relation Net for reasoning about spatial relations.
+This paper proposes a novel spatial-temporal relational reasoning mechanism, which includes a CNN-based Inertia Net for learning temporal effects in addition to a CNN-based Relation Net for reasoning about spatial relations.